 Be willing to do something different.
 You’ll be glad you did.

-Michelle Farris is a licensed psychotherapist in San Jose, CA who helps people with anger, codependency, relationship issues and substance abuse.
-She is also the author of The 4 Essential Steps for Building Your Confidence.
+Michelle Farris, LMFT is a licensed psychotherapist in San Jose, CA who helps people with anger, codependency, relationship issues, and substance abuse.
+Be sure to sign-up for Michelle’s FREE 5-Day Anger Management Email Course and her Resource Library.